Oral Appliances for Sleep Apnea Tulsa, OK

 When to consult a doctor

+A person with sleep apnea should seek medical treatment since it could be a sign of an underlying issue.
 The person may not be aware that they have sleep apnea, but a bed partner or other member of the household may notice it and alert them.
-Inability to concentrate, depression, heart attacks, and stroke are just a few of the conditions that sleep apnea is linked to.
+Sleep apnea is linked to an inability to concentrate, depression, heart attacks, and stroke.

 How Does Oral Appliance Therapy in Tulsa, OK, Treat Sleep Apnea?